Exclusive: Meet Khushbu the Real-Life Mother

 Known for her outspoken personality, actress Khushbu dons many hats.
-But her favourite role is that of doting mother to her two teenage daughters.
-We talk to her about her parenting approach
+But her favourite role is that of doting mother to her teenage daughters.
+Here she talks about her family and parenting approach.

 In an exclusive interview with ParentCircle, the actress talks about the highs and lows in her life, the challenges of being a celebrity parent and the parenting principles that she and Sundar have adopted.

 Tell us something about your daughters Avantika and Anandita?